Weird films from far away

 It all leads to a lesbian love scene (between Mercier and Karin Field as Julia) and three stabbing murders, all in one night in one bedroom.
 “Web of the Spider” was released one year after Hammer Films’ “The Vampire Lovers,” which also presented a sex scene between women.
 This became a micro trend of the horror films of the period.

-Film Masters’ release features a bonus film, “The Bloody Dead” (1987), which is basically “Creature With the Blue Hand” recut with added contemporary American footage to insert more gore, with commentary by producer Samuel M. Sherman of Independent-International Pictures, which brought these films to our shores.
-There are also short docs about Wallace’s career and young Kinski honing his craft in krimi from Rialto Film; plus commentary, trailers, and a 24-page booklet with two thoughtful essays.
+Film Masters’ release includes a third film, “The Bloody Dead” (1987), which is basically “Creature With the Blue Hand” recut with contemporary American footage added to insert more gore.
+(Stick with the original.)
+There is commentary by producer Samuel M. Sherman of Independent-International Pictures, who brought these films to our shores.

 VIDEOS